COVID-19 vaccine requirement for front-line City of Winnipeg staff

 Proof of immunization is not required to visit a library branch; however, select indoor programming will require proof of immunization – participants will be notified accordingly.

 Individuals that do not show proof of immunization as required will not be permitted to enter the facility or participate in indoor programming, unless they fall under an exemption in the provincial public health orders.

 Customers are required to bring a piece of government-issued ID to confirm that their identity matches their COVID-19 immunization card.

 For more information, see: Ongoing Response.

-Face masks required in City facilities and vehicles, including Winnipeg Transit and Winnipeg Transit Plus
+Face masks required in City of Winnipeg operated facilities and vehicles, including Winnipeg Transit and Winnipeg Transit Plus

 Potential exposures information

-For information provided by Manitoba Health about locations where people might have been exposed to COVID-19 in a City of Winnipeg facility or vehicle, including Winnipeg Transit, see: Potential exposures.
+For information provided by Manitoba Health about locations where people might have been exposed to COVID-19 in a City facility or vehicle, including Winnipeg Transit, see: Potential exposures.